ATFutures/who3/scenarios/README.md

     city’s area within walking distance (e.g. 300m) of public transport nodes such as bus stops and rail stations
-  - The percentage of the city’s transport network that is dedicated to cycling
+  - The percentage of the city’s transport network that is dedicated to cycling.
+Other important variables include average gradient, type of cycle network, level or car ownership and directness of cycle routes compared with driving routes
+    (<span class="citeproc-not-found" data-reference-id="parkin_estimation_2008">**???**</span>).
   - Provision of walking infrastructure, for example the percentage of the city’s transport network that is footway

 Note that all the high level varibles outlined above are ‘scale free’, meaning that they do not depend on the city’s size.
+The scale free nature of such measures also means that they can be used to estimate mode shares not only at city levels but also at the level of ‘desire lines’ connecting origins and destinations, as with the use of average gradient as a predictor of cycling potential in the PCT (Lovelace et al.
+2017).
+Some additional variables, such as distance and relative time/cost for alternative modes, only make sense when measured at the OD level.

 ## Modelling mode shift